realgarit/intune-packager/README.md

 # intune-packager

 This repository contains a full automated script for packaging and deploying applications using **Microsoft Intune**.
-The solution includes a streamlined PowerShell script to package Win32 apps, manage installation arguments, and configure registry settings.
+The solution includes a streamlined PowerShell script to package Win32 app and manage installation arguments.

 ---